 In the past, we would have reported the error observed at the end under URL A. Now, we'll instead report it as URL B. This makes it much easier to diagnose the crawl errors as they're shown in Webmaster Tools.
 Using tools like cURL or your favorite online server header checker, you can now easily confirm that this error is actually taking place on URL B.

 This change may also be visible in the total error counts for some websites.
 For example, if your site is moving to a new domain, you'll only see these errors for the new domain (assuming the old domain redirects correctly), which might result in noticeable changes in the total error counts for those sites.

 Note that this change only affects how these crawl errors are shown in Webmaster Tools.
 Also, remember that having crawl errors for URLs that should be returning errors (e.g. they don't exist) does not negatively affect the rest of the website's indexing or ranking (also as discussed on Google+ ).

 We hope this change makes it a bit easier to track down crawl errors, and to clean up the accidental ones that you weren't aware of!
-If you have any questions, feel free to post here, or drop by in the Google Webmaster Help Forum.
+If you have any questions, you can post here, or drop by in the Google Webmaster Help Forum.